-Belgard Castle in west Dublin has been home to many families and once was a site that defended the Pale.
+Belgard Castle in west Dublin has been home to many families and was once a site that defended the Pale.

 Each of the families that have lived here at Belgard Castle have left an impression on the estate.